ramanan849/BBHs_from_scratch_KSP5.0/README.md

+_**Binary Black Holes from Scratch**_ [KSP 5.0 2024]

 Hey there!
-This repository contains the Jupyter notebooks and plots for Tasks 0,1,2,3,4 and 5
+This repository contains the Jupyter notebooks and plots for Tasks 0,1,2,3,4 and 5 that
 ***
 What the folders contain:
 1. **Task00** : <br>